Phylogenetic latent space models for network data: Simulation Studies

 \section{Simulation Studies}

-We assess the performance of the proposed \textsc{phylnet} model and its empirical improvements over~alternative competitors in two simulation scenarios that exhibit different network structures.
-In our first simulation scenario (illustrated in Figure~\ref{figure:simu_1}), there is no multiscale pattern.
-In particular, we consider $M=10$ networks with $V=80$ nodes whose connections are sampled from independent~Bernoulli~variables having edge probabilities that display community-type architectures among 5 groups, with no evidence of multiscale patterns.
-In our second simulation scenario, we consider instead $M=30$~networks of size $V=60$ simulated under the data generative process of the \textsc{phylnet} model discussed in Section~\ref{sec_phy_23}.
+We assess the performance of the proposed \textsc{phylnet} model and its empirical improvements~over~alternative competitors in two simulation scenarios that exhibit different network structures.
+In our first simulation scenario (see Figure~\ref{figure:simu_1}), there is no multiscale pattern.
+We~consider, in particular, $M=10$ networks having $V=80$ nodes whose connections are sampled from independent Bernoulli~variables with edge probabilities displaying community-type architectures between 5 groups, with no evidence of multiscale patterns.
+In the second simulation scenario, we consider instead $M=30$~networks of size $V=60$ simulated under the data generative process of the \textsc{phylnet} model discussed in Section~\ref{sec_phy_23}.
 More specifically, we first generate the true underlying tree $\Upsilon_0$ from~the~prior in \eqref{eq:priortree_multi} with $b_0=0.6$.
-Conditioned on this tree, the node-specific latent features are simulated,~across the $M=30$ networks, from \eqref{eq:bbm_row_multi}, setting $\sigma_0^2=0.6$ and $\mu^{(m)}_{k,0}=0$, for all $m=1, \ldots, 30$ and $k=1, \ldots, 3$.
-Finally, conditionally on these simulated features, the edges in the adjacency matrices $\bY_1, \ldots, \bY_{30}$ are generated from the latent space model in \eqref{eq:lik}, with $a_0=2.6$.
-Figure~\ref{figure:simu_2} provides a graphical illustration of $\Upsilon_0$, along with the expectation of the $M$ edge-probability matrices and examples of three simulated adjacency matrices in the second scenario.
-Unlike the first scenario, in this case~the~nodes~display heterogeneous and nuanced multiscale patterns, thereby allowing to assess the \textsc{phylnet} construction both~in situations where networks are not simulated from the generative process underlying the proposed model (first scenario) and also in correctly-specified, yet highly-challenging, settings (second~scenario).
+Conditioned on this tree, the node-specific latent features are simulated,~across the $M=30$ networks, from \eqref{eq:bbm_row_multi}, setting \smash{$\sigma_0^2=0.6$ and $\mu^{(m)}_{k,0}=0$}, for all $m=1, \ldots, 30$ and $k=1, \ldots, 3$.
+Finally,~given these simulated features, the edges within the adjacency matrices $\bY_1, \ldots, \bY_{30}$ are generated from the latent space model in \eqref{eq:lik}, with $a_0=2.6$.
+Figure~\ref{figure:simu_2} provides a graphical illustration of $\Upsilon_0$,~along~with~the~expectation of the $M$ edge-probability~matrices and examples of four simulated adjacency matrices~in~the second scenario.~Unlike~the first scenario, in this case~the~nodes~display heterogeneous~and~more~nuanced multiscale patterns, thus allowing to assess the \textsc{phylnet} construction both~in situations where networks are not simulated from the generative process underlying the proposed model (first scenario), and~also~in~correctly-specified, yet challenging, settings (second~scenario).